 Darn Tough CoolMax Hiking Socks

-Make sure to read the labels as Darn Tough makes vegan socks and non-vegan wool socks.
-The CoolMax socks, however, are made of the brand’s proprietary polyester, so no animals were harmed in the making of these socks.
+Make sure to read the labels as Darn Tough makes mostly wool socks, but does offer a small selection of non-wool socks.
+The CoolMax socks, are made of the brand’s proprietary polyester, so no animals were harmed in the making of these socks.
+And they’re comfy, to boot.
 Order a pair of women’s here and men’s here.

 Feetures Elite Eco Socks

 We honestly forgot how comfortable socks could be until we put on a pair of Feetures.
-You order the size you need not some generic one size fits all, and the super cushy soles are no joke.
-Plus they come in fun colors.
-So get a pair of quarter socks, no show tab socks, or mini crew synthetic hiking socks (or three).
+You order the size you need, not some generic one-size-fits-all, and the super cushy soles are no joke.
+Plus they come in fun colors and are nice and snug, so there’s no bunching.
+Grab a pair of no show tab socks.

 Wrightsock Hiking Socks

 Wrightsock makes at least three vegan socks: the Double-Layer Silver Escape with silver woven in there for anti-bacterial properties, the Escape made with their patented polyester, and the Coolmesh II for a sleeker, cooler foot feel.
+They do come in sizes, but we found they run a bit large, so consider sizing down, especially if you’re on the line between sizes.
 Check out the whole line here.

-Are those enough vegan hiking socks to get you started?
+Are those enough synthetic hiking socks to get you started?
 I should hope so.
 Grab yourself a pair or two and ditch the wool.
 You don’t need it.
-Then grab yourself a pair of one of these leather-free vegan hiking boots while you’re at it.
+Then grab yourself a pair of one of these leather-free vegan hiking boots or our favorite hiking sandals while you’re at it.
 Wander on!

 Not all hiking socks are vegan.
 In fact, most are not because they are made of wool, which is harvested from animals.
 However, many manufacturers offer wool-free hiking socks that are considered vegan.